ben31w/learning/my_notes/linux_commands.md

 - `dex DESKTOP_FILE` run a desktop file

 ## Zip Files
+- `tar -cvf TAR_FILE_OUT DIR_IN` create tar file from a directory
-- `tar -xf ZIP_FILE` extract zip file in current directory, or you can specify a destination with -c.
+- `tar -xvf TAR_FILE` extract zip file in current directory
-- `tar -cf ZIP_FILE` create zip file
+- `tar -xvf TAR_FILE -C DIR` extract zip file to given directory.
+This is a capital C!!
 - `7z e 7ZIP_FILE.7z` extract 7-Zip file in current directory, or you can specify a destinatino with -o.
 - `gunzip *`  extract all .tar.gz files in current directory, and delete .tar.gz files